sci-hpc/scicluster/software/applications.rst

-Which software is installed on Stallo
+Which software is installed on Sci-cluster
 =====================================

 The easiest way to check which software and versions available is to use